glouppe/info8010-deep-learning/lecture6.md

 - The .bold[YOLO family] (v8-v11): anchor-free, real-time, production-ready.
 Still dominant for speed.
 - .bold[DETR] variants (RT-DETR, Co-DETR): match or exceed YOLO accuracy, closing the speed gap.

 However, as in classification, the backbone matters more than the detection head.
+A strong pre-trained backbone (ConvNeXt, Swin, ViT) can boost performance of both YOLO and DETR.

 ???